yaronn/blessed-contrib/README.md

 See bellow for a complete list of widgets.

-You can also use a layout to position the widgets for you.
-See details in the dashboard sample.
+You can also use a layout to position the widgets for you (details in the layouts section).

 ## Widgets